Denuvo: Criticism

 Denuvo has been criticised for increasing CPU utilisation resulting in protected software having degraded performance relative to native code.
 Denuvo Software Solutions has denied this claim.
-In the case of Tekken 7 and Sonic Mania Plus, Denuvo caused a significant decrease in performance in several parts of these games.
+In the case of Tekken 7 and Sonic Mania Plus, Denuvo caused a significant decrease in performance in several parts of the games.
 Sam Machkovech of Ars Technica reviewed in-depth how Denuvo was causing performance penalties, releasing an article on the matter in December 2018.
 In December 2018, Joel Hruska of ExtremeTech compared the performance of multiple games that use Denuvo and found that the games had significantly higher frame rates and lower loading times when the DRM system was disabled.
 Richard Leadbetter of Digital Foundry found that a pirated version of Resident Evil Village that removed Capcom's in-house DRM, which was protected by Denuvo, performed significantly better than the retail version.
 Capcom later released a patch for Village that, among other changes, altered how the game used Denuvo.
 Leadbetter noted that the patch improved performance, running equivalent to the pirated version.

 In November 2021, several recent games using Denuvo were rendered unplayable, reportedly due to a Denuvo-owned domain name expiring.
 In the same month, it was reported that Denuvo Anti-Tamper was incompatible with Windows 10 and Windows 11 systems running on CPUs in the Alder Lake series.
 This was fixed by January 2022.

 On October 18, 2024, Denuvo launched its official Discord server as part of a PR campaign, which they claim is an important step toward building stronger connections with game developers, publishers, and players.
 Later, Denuvo's Product manager Andreas Ullmann claimed, "moderating a group of users who dislike DRM is proving to be challenging, so the admins are shutting down and reopening Discord discussions day by day instead of keeping the server active always".

+A 2024 study developed a mathematical model suggesting that, if Denuvo was cracked very early on after a game's release, within the first week, the effects of piracy resulted in an estimated revenue loss of 20%, as compared to a situation where Denuvo was not cracked.
+The study also found that, when Denuvo survives for at least 12 weeks, the effects of piracy on revenue become negligible, should the DRM be cracked later on.
+The study used reviews as a proxy for copies sold.
+The results therefore concern the estimated effect of the availability and timing of a crack relative to an uncracked counterfactual, rather than directly measuring the net effect of adopting Denuvo compared with releasing a game without DRM.
+It does not by itself establish that piracy has a negative effect on sales across the broader literature, or that deploying Denuvo produces a net increase in revenue compared with releasing a game without it.